johnther3ap3r/Intro-Grid-Simulations-Swift3/P01-Transfering-Code/content.md

 Here are each of the folders and their corresponding roles:

 - __VCs__: VC stands for View Controller, and is one of the concepts of the _Model-View-Controller programming pattern_ utilized by Apple's user interface code.
 The View Controller is essentially responsible for transferring data and data changes from the "Model" (the data which we want to represent on the screen), to the "View" (the visual representation of our data).
 Our project only has one View Controller: `GameViewController`, which sets up the Simulation and a scene to display it.
-We'll edit this when we want to display different scenes than our default Game of Life simulation.
+We'll edit this when we want to display scenes other than our default Game of Life simulation.
-  - You can learn more about the MVC pattern at Apple's website, [here](https://developer.apple.com/library/mac/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html).
+  - You can learn more about the MVC pattern in [Apple's documentation](https://developer.apple.com/library/mac/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html).
 - __Utilities__: Here we have code that serves supplementary functions for our project.
 In this case, we have a handy `StreamReader` class that handles the reading of grid data from a .txt file.
 - __Models__: The "M" in the _MVC pattern_, the Models essentially contain code for the data we're trying to present, and logic for how that data will change.
 In this case, the models we have are our Simulations!
 You will edit code in `GameOfLifeSimulation.swift`, which will house our update logic for Game of Life.
 - __Nodes__: These files contain the behind-the-scenes code that represent the UI that you see on the screen – such as the grid, and the play/pause and step buttons.
 The folder is named "Node" because all of these classes inherit from SKNode – which is the generic Node class provided by Apple's SpriteKit.
 You won't need to touch these files for the most part.